I Want Children, They Don't: Can The Relationship Work?

 “Sessions with Natalie are very insightful and give practical advice on implementing new habits and changes.
 Be prepared to engage and be challenged to think in a different way.
 I know that my partner and I can already see improvements in our relationship and feel more positive about working through our issues together.”

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

 First, you could decide to accept their decision and remain childless unless they change their minds.
-It is important to be sure that this is something you can live with for the long term, especially if you are a woman who may be close to the end of her childbearing years.
+It is important to be sure that this is something you can live with for the long term, especially if you are a woman who may be close to the end of their childbearing years.
 Consider your long-term health, wellbeing, and satisfaction with your life.
 Is this something you will someday regret bitterly?
 If so, this probably is not the right choice for you.

 The second option is to end the relationship and seek a new relationship with someone who does want children.
 Staying with someone who doesn't want children when you wanted children so much would be an extremely frustrating situation.
-All your attention might be on hoping they will have a change of heart or manipulating them to agree to have a baby.
+All your attention might be on hoping they will have a change of heart or convincing them to agree to have a baby.
 Leaving the relationship may be your healthiest choice if you cannot give up the idea of having a baby.

 You probably cannot make your partner want kids, and pushing the issue too far may bring more pain than success.